 Springfield, MO has many activities for visitors and residents to enjoy with their favorite fur companions.
 Most obvious, of course, are outdoor activities such as exploring the numerous parks and trails that showcase the beauty of the Ozarks.

-Here are some of the top parks and trails:
+Here are some of the top parks, trails, and pet-friendly paradises.

 Springfield Botanical Gardens at Nathanael Greene/Close Memorial Park (113 acres)